TecToast/JuliaGameOfLife/README.md

 After installing the `Plots` package (using `import Pkg; Pkg.add("Plots")` inside the Julia REPL), the user can simply edit and execute one of the Julia files inside the `code` directory.

+## Image sources

+The sources for the images in paper/figures are found inside the pdfs in the `output` directory.